open5e/open5e/source/Spellcasting/spells_a-z/w/weird.rst

 Drawing on the deepest fears of a group of creatures, you create illusory creatures in their minds, visible only to them.
-Each creature in a 30 foot radius sphere centered on a point of your choice within range must make a Wisdom saving throw.
+Each creature in a 30 foot radius :ref:`srd:sphere` centered on a point of your choice within range must make a Wisdom saving throw.
 On a failed save, a creature becomes frightened for the duration.
 The illusion calls on the creature's deepest fears, manifesting its worst nightmares as an